anuraadhaa-kandadai/angularjs-realworld-example-app/migration-plans/editor/editor.plan.md

 ### Basic Information
 - **Name:** Editor
-- **Type:** Component
+- **Type:** Controller (to be migrated to Component)
 - **Source:** `src/js/editor/editor.controller.js`
 - **Target:** `src/app/features/editor/editor.component.ts`
-- **Lines of Code:** To be determined
+- **Lines of Code:** ~150 lines (estimated)

 ### Purpose
-Provides functionality for creating and editing articles in the application.
+The Editor component is responsible for creating and editing articles.
+It handles form inputs for the article title, description, body, and tags.
+It also manages the submission process and error handling.

 ### Business Context
-Critical for content creation and management, allowing users to contribute and modify articles on the platform.
+This component is critical for content creation within the application.
+It directly impacts the user's ability to contribute articles, which is a core functionality of the platform.

 ---